mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 68 - Getters/readme.md

 Most linters can warn us if they detect anemic models with getters and setters.

-# Tags
+# Tags 🏷️

-- Information Hiding
+- Anemic Models

-# Conclusion
+# Conclusion 🏁

 Getters and Setters are a bad established practice.
 Instead of focusing on object behavior (essential), we are desperate to know object guts (accidental) and violate their implementation.

-# Relations
+# Relations 👩‍❤️‍💋‍👨

 [Code Smell 28 - Setters](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2028%20-%20Setters/readme.md)